 ARTICLE I. Purpose

-1a.
-The current status of laws concerning cannabis (marijuana) in the State of Missouri and in the United States at large;
+1. The current status of drug laws in the state of Missouri and in the United States at large.

-1b.
-The medical, legal, environmental, economic and civil libertarian arguments for more reasonable treatment of cannabis in the laws of the state and the United States and;
+2. The medical, legal, environmental, economic, and civil libertarian arguments for a more reasonable treatment of marijuana in the laws of the state of Missouri and the United States.

-1c.
-The policy options for cannabis regulation as delineated in the NORML Official Policy Statement.
+3. The policy options for marijuana regulation as delineated in the NORML Official Policy Statement.

-This organization shall be affiliated with the National Organization for the Reform of Marijuana Laws (NORML) in accordance with the guidelines enumerated in the NORML Affiliate and Chapter Guidelines.
+C. This organization shall be affiliated with the National Organization for the Reform of Marijuana Laws (NORML), in accordance with the guidelines enumerated in the NORML Activist Program and Chapter Guidelines.

 ARTICLE II.
 Membership

 A. The membership shall be divided into active and associate members.

 1. Only individuals whose chapter dues are up to date or who have performed an agreed upon service in lieu of dues are considered active chapter members.

 2. All others interested in furthering the purpose of the organization, including paid members of the national organization who are not active members of the chapter, shall be associate members.
 Associate members may not hold office, vote, preside, officiate, or solicit funds on behalf of the organization without the written consent of the board.